Consensys/linea-ens/README.md

 Check the deployment folders in [./packages/linea-ens-resolver/deployments](./packages/linea-ens-resolver/deployments) and [./packages/linea-ens-contracts/deployments](./packages/linea-ens-contracts/deployments)

 For detailed information about each package, please check their own Readme file.

+## Audit report

+An audit has been conducted by Consensys Diligence: https://consensys.io/diligence/audits/2024/06/linea-ens/